Components

 The default components convention will:

-• Include markdown-editor.vue into its own webpack bundle
+markdown-editor.vueinto its own webpack bundle - Include